Household expenditure on communications is falling

-Since June 2012 there has been steady growth in the take up of internet subscriptions at higher internet speeds.
-The proportion of subscribers with speeds of 8 Mbps or greater in June 2017 exceeded 87 per cent, almost double the proportion as at 2012.
+There has been steady growth in the take up of internet subscriptions at higher internet speeds.
+The proportion of subscribers with speeds of 8 Mbps or greater in June 2018 exceeded 89 per cent, almost double the proportion as at 2012.

 ISPs offer a range of services